AI Engineer Summit 2025: 7 Insights for Tech Leaders

 OpenAI's Complementary Approach: Agent Reinforcement Fine-Tuning

-Agent RFT optimises the performance of agents for specific business contexts by training them on exactly the tasks they will later execute autonomously.
+Agent RFT tunes agent performance for specific business contexts by training them on the exact tasks they will later carry out autonomously.

-Your Leverage: Evaluate your codebase against Factory's 8 categories.
-Every improvement in validation and discoverability pays directly into agent effectiveness.
+Your Leverage: Assess your codebase against Factory's 8 categories.
+Every gain in validation and discoverability feeds straight into agent effectiveness.

 5. Proactive Agents

-Using the "Jewels" project as an example, Kath Korevec from Google Labs presented a fundamental paradigm shift: From reactive systems waiting for commands to proactive agents anticipating needs.
+Using the "Jewels" project as an example, Kath Korevec from Google Labs presented a fundamental paradigm shift: from reactive systems that wait for commands to proactive agents that anticipate needs.

 The Problem: Context Switching Costs